w3c/IFT/IFT-Explainer.md

 It no longer requires any special HTTP headers, or a custom protocol to fetch patches.
-Requests are just normal HTTP GET requests, making it easier to deploy and working well with existing CDN infrastructure.
+Requests are just normal HTTP GET requests, making it easier to deploy and compatible with existing CDN infrastructure.

 The main trade-off with this new approach is that